Viking activity in the British Isles: England

 Alfred regrouped his military forces and defeated the armies of the Viking monarch of East Anglia, Guthrum, at the Battle of Edington (May 878).
 Sometime after the Battle of Edington, a treaty was agreed that set out the lasting peace terms between the two kings that included the boundaries of each of their kingdoms.
 It is known as the Treaty of Alfred and Guthrum.
 The treaty is one of the few existing documents (Note: There are only three surviving documents from the Anglo-Saxon period that can be described as peace treaties.) of Alfred's reign and survives in Old English in Corpus Christi College, Cambridge, Manuscript 383, and in a Latin compilation, known as Quadripartitus.
 The areas to the north and east became known as the Danelaw because it was under Viking political influence, whilst those areas to the south and west remained under Anglo-Saxon dominance.
 Alfred's government set about constructing a series of defended towns or burhs, began the construction of a navy, and organised a militia system (the fyrd), whereby half of his peasant army remained on active service at any one time.
 To maintain the burhs, and the standing army, he set up a taxation and conscription system known as the Burghal Hidage.

 In 892 a new Viking army, with 250 ships, established itself in Appledore, Kent and another army of 80 ships soon afterwards in Milton Regis.
 The army then launched a continuous series of attacks on Wessex.
 However, due in part to the efforts of Alfred and his army, the kingdom's new defences proved to be a success, and the Viking invaders were met with a determined resistance and made less of an impact than they had hoped.
 By 896, the invaders dispersed—instead settling in East Anglia and Northumbria, with some instead sailing to Normandy.

-By the late 9th century, the Vikings had overrun most of the Anglo-Saxon kingdoms that constituted England at the time.
-However, Alfred the Great, king of Wessex, defeated the Vikings at the Battle of Edington in 878.
-The resultant treaty gave the Danes control of northern and eastern England, with Alfred and his successors controlling Wessex.
-But the whole of England was unified with Norway and Denmark in the eleventh century, during the reign of the Danish king Cnut the Great.